History

 1969

-■ Tokushima Plant built, begins operation (equipped with pier facilities and large electric furnace)
+■Built Tokushima Plant and began operating (included pier facilities and large electric furnace)

 -